 There is another way to soften cabbage leaves for the recipe that takes half the time.
 You can microwave the whole cabbage head and then separate it into individual leaves.
 Follow the link to get the full recipe.

-- When cabbage is ready, take it out of the pot and set it aside to cool down.
+- When the cabbage is ready, take it out of the pot and set it aside to cool down.
 Leaves should be cool enough to handle them with your bare hands.
-Get rid of the tough stem part in the middle of the leaf and cut leaves in half if they are too big.
+Get rid of the tough stem part in the middle of the leaf and cut the leaves in half if they are too big.

 - Add minced meat to the skillet with onion and cook it for several minutes before adding seasoning.
-Add paprika, coriander, and any type of dry herbs that you like.
+Add paprika, coriander, and any dry herbs that you like.
 My top choices are, as always, dill and parsley.

 - Lower the heat down and add several tablespoons of water to the minced meat.
 Cover the skillet with a lid.
 Braise minced beef for about 10 minutes.
-Make sure to stir occasionally; do not let it stick to the surface.
+Ensure to stir occasionally; do not let it stick to the surface.
 Now, add boiled rice to the braised minced meat with herbs.

 - Carefully wrap minced meat in boiled cabbage leaves in any convenient way.
-Make sure you have nice cabbage rolls, no more than for two/three bites.
+Make sure you have nice cabbage rolls, no more than two/three bites.
 Try to make them also of the same size (they will be done at the same time in this case).

 - This next step is purely optional.
 However, it adds that extra flavor to golubtsy that I like.
 Heat several spoons of oil in a skillet and place cabbage rolls in one layer.
 Fry them on both sides until they turn golden.